 As you learned in the previous sections, character and paragraph styles are always saved in the document in which they were created.
-If you need certain styles more often, it is recommended that you save them in a document template.
+If you want to use such styles in other documents also, you should save them in a document template.